 Staying on top of the latest changes and additions to Medicare rules and regulations for gastroenterologists can help to significantly decrease the number of denials that are faced by a gastroenterologist practice.
 Keeping that in mind, the following are some of the major changes to Medicare that gastroenterologists need to be aware of to reduce billing complications and denials:

-JBF Medical Billing, LLC. is an experienced and reliable billing service that has been serving gastroenterologists since 2013.
+JBF Medical Billing, LLC. is an experienced and reliable billing service exclusively for Gastroenterologists and Gastroenterologist-related practices.
 What makes this service unique is that we offer it specifically for gastroenterologists and gastroenterologist-related practices.
 This means that your medical billing is being taken care of by the experts.
 Our medical billing software links easily to most of the EHR (electronic health records) software that physicians use.